 Is the Marwari Horse Right for You?

-A comfortable gaited horse, anyone looking for a smooth ride would appreciate this breed.
-Those who find gaited horses beneficial for back problems as a rider would benefit from the Marwari.
-However, due to their scarcity outside of India, you will likely only be able to ride them there.
+A comfortable gaited horse, anyone looking for a smooth ride or who suffers from back problems would appreciate a horse of the Marwari breed.
+However, due to their scarcity outside of India, you will likely only be able to ride a Marwari horse there.

 How to Adopt or Buy a Marwari Horse